Last Updated on 2025-07-24 by Jorge Bastos

 Casa de Pasto Justiniano

-Casa de Pasto Justiniano is an amazing restaurant.
+Casa de Pasto Justiniano is a fantastic restaurant.
 It’s one of those places where you feel like you could take a plane to Madeira just to eat a stuffed trout or an espetada.
 It is located in a small village near Seixal, a bit far from everything, and not easy to find.

 The restaurant is very atmospheric and looks like a shepherd’s shelter – a cozy place with a roaring fireplace.
 The menu is small but of great quality; meat and fish are cooked in the fireplace.
-We recommend the stuffed trout from the nurseries near the restaurant and the laurel skewers with fried corn and bolo do caco.
+We recommend the stuffed trout from the nurseries near the restaurant, as well as the laurel skewers with fried corn and bolo do caco.
 Both are simply delicious.

 We think Casa de Pasto Justiniano is one of the best restaurants in Madeira, if not the best.
 The food is divine, and the experience is memorable.